10 parking lots, cinema lounge: Dubai's largest penthouse goes on sale for Dh600 million

 You need to first understand the investment product and clear all your doubts

-Dubai's largest penthouse has been listed for sale at Dh600 million, as announced by the Emerald Palace Group (EPG) on Wednesday.
+Dubai's largest penthouse has been listed for sale at Dh600 million, Emerald Palace Group (EPG) announced on Wednesday.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.